rejanirajesh/Login-form/README.md

 # Login-form
-Login and Registration form using java
+Login and Registration form using java and MySQL

-# Used:
-  Java JDK 8
-    and
-   MySQL